 Have you broken the garage door?
 Does your garage door have some damage to it?
-Most homeowners with a garage door have experienced issues at some point.
+Most homeowners with garage doors have experienced issues at some point.
 Whether that is just normal wear and tear or if it’s because of an accident.
 Either way, you’re left searching for answers on what to do next.
 One of the most common methods used by homeowners when faced with this problem is to contact their insurance agent.
 But does homeowners insurance cover garage door repair?

 Find Out If You’re Covered

 When it comes down to it, homeowners have two options when dealing with a damaged garage door.
-They can either attempt to pay for all of the damages out of pocket or they can contact their insurance company for assistance with filing a claim.
+They can either attempt to pay for all of the damages out of pocket, or they can contact their insurance company for assistance with filing a claim.
 The latter would be recommended if you’re interested in saving money or if you don’t have the extra cash to pay for the damages.

 Take a Close Look at The Policy

 The first thing you will want to do is look at your policy.
 It’s important that you understand what is and isn’t covered.
-For example, insurance policies may cover accidents like broken springs or bent panels but it doesn’t include regular wear and tear on the door.
-And sometimes it may even depend on which part of the country the home resides in.
+For example, insurance policies may cover accidents like broken springs or bent panels, but it doesn’t include regular wear and tear on the door.
+And sometimes, it may even depend on which part of the country the home resides in.